backporteverything/Backport-Everything/README.md

 - [MoreTexture StationAPI](https://github.com/FarnGitHub/More-Texture-StationAPI)
 - [The Aether](https://modrinth.com/mod/aether) and [Aether on Station API](https://modrinth.com/mod/aether-stapi)

+OptiFine 1.7.2 and newer [can be found here](https://optifine.net/downloads).
 For archived versions of OptiFine, MCPatcher, and additional files, please refer to the Supplementary Files folder on GitHub.
-If you have any other suggestions for mods, feel free to send me an email.
+If you have any other suggestions for mods, feel free to email me.

 Big thank you to Julien Kerboeuf for creating the [Minecraft Resource Extractor](https://github.com/JKerboeuf/Minecraft-Resource-Extractor).
 It definitely helped speed up a lot of the tedious parts.
 Thank you also to the Mojang Art Director [JAPPA](https://x.com/JasperBoerstra) for the texture update for 1.14!